guynich/vad_eval_comparison/README.md

 # Introduction

-This repo computes AUC metrics for the test dataset with VAD models.
+This repo computes AUC metrics for two test datasets with VAD models.

 # Installation